Bandra Terminus–Vapi Passenger

 The 59045 Bandra Terminus Vapi Passenger was a Passenger train belonging to Indian Railways - Western Railway zone that ran between Bandra Terminus and Vapi in India.

 It operated as train number 59045 from Bandra Terminus to Vapi serving the states of Maharashtra and Gujarat.

 Coaches

-The 59045 Bandra Terminus Vapi Passenger had 2 First Class, 2 Second Class seating, 14 General Unreserved, 2 SLR (Seating cum Luggage Rake) coaches and up to 3 High Capacity Parcel Vans.
+The 59045 Bandra Terminus Vapi Passenger earlter was used to have Flying Ranee Express (Non AC ICF Double Decker) coach it was upgraded to LHB coach and it had 2 First Class, 2 Second Class seating, 14 General Unreserved, 2 SLR (Seating cum Luggage Rake) coaches and up to 3 High Capacity Parcel Vans.
 It did not carry a Pantry car coach.

 Service

 The 59045 Bandra Terminus Vapi Passenger covers the distance of 159 kilometres in 3 hours 50 mins (41.48 km/h).

 Routeing

 The 59045 Bandra Terminus Vapi Passenger runs from Bandra Terminus via Andheri, Virar, Kelve Road, Sanjan to Vapi.